To Err Is Human; To Annotate, SILICON? Toward Robust Reproducibility in LLM Annotation: Conceptual Background and Related Literature

-The effectiveness of text annotation processes fundamentally depends on establishing consistent interpretation across annotators, thereby minimizing measurement error that stems from heterogeneous mental models.
-Many annotation tasks face challenges due to annotator perspectives influenced by their socio-economic backgrounds.
+In management research using text analysis, the effectiveness of text annotation processes fundamentally depends on establishing consistent interpretation across annotators, thereby minimizing measurement error that stems from heterogeneous mental models.
+Annotation tasks face challenges when annotator perspectives, influenced by their socio-economic backgrounds, lead to divergent interpretations.
 For example, toxicity detection labels can vary significantly based on annotators' racial identities \citep{sap_risk_2019}.
-Researchers have addressed this inherent subjectivity in annotation processes by choosing between \textit{descriptive} approaches that capture diverse perspectives or \textit{prescriptive} approaches that enforce consistent interpretation \citep{rottger_two_2022}.
-Although neither approach is inherently superior, prescriptive approaches are particularly valuable in management research, where the goal is often to extract information aligned with precise, unified definitions of concepts.
+Moreover, when researchers themselves serve as annotators, they risk introducing confirmation bias by unconsciously labeling data in ways that support their hypotheses \citep{nickerson_confirmation_1998}; delegating annotation to a team of independent research assistants mitigates this threat.
+Researchers have addressed this inherent subjectivity by choosing between \textit{descriptive} approaches that capture diverse perspectives or \textit{prescriptive} approaches that enforce consistent interpretation \citep{rottger_two_2022}.
+While neither approach is inherently superior, prescriptive approaches are particularly valuable in management research, where researchers aim to measure constructs using precise, theoretically grounded, and unified definitions.

-The importance of prescriptive guidelines becomes magnified when transitioning from human to LLM annotators due to fundamental differences in information processing.
+The prescriptive approach becomes especially critical when transitioning from human to LLM annotators due to fundamental differences in how the two process information.
 Human annotators can seek clarification during ambiguous cases and rely on contextual understanding beyond the written guidelines \citep{salehi_communicating_2017}.
 In contrast, LLMs operate exclusively on textual input without the ability to request clarification or access implicit domain knowledge \citep{pryzant_automatic_2023}.
 This creates a critical asymmetry: whereas human annotation benefits from concise guidelines to maintain attention and reduce cognitive load \citep{snow_cheap_2008}, LLMs perform optimally with detailed, exhaustive instructions that anticipate edge cases and provide explicit decision rules.
-Consequently, the prescriptive approach becomes not merely preferable but essential for LLM annotation, as ambiguities in guidelines directly translate to increased measurement error without the possibility of real-time resolution.
+Since LLMs cannot seek clarification during the annotation process, a prescriptive approach becomes critical to prevent any guideline ambiguity from translating into increased measurement error.